jpmorganchase/salt-ds/.changeset/mighty-feet-approve.md

 "@salt-ds/core": patch
 ---

-Card (default) design changed to include border to enhance visual accessibility
+The default Card design has been changed to include a border to enhance visual accessibility.